Irritable Bowel Syndrome: Teas and Juices that Improve Your Health

 - Blood in the stool (although also not in all cases).

 - Abdominal pain, general discomfort, and gas that generally passes once you’ve gone to the bathroom.

 - A sensation of incomplete evacuation of the bowels.

 - Alternating diarrhea and constipation.

-We must insist once again that should you be experiencing any of these symptoms you should consult directly with your doctor.
-There are people who feel fear thinking that they may have cancer and this panic can actually make the sickness worse.
+We must insist once again that if you experience any of these symptoms, you should consult directly with your doctor.
+There are people who feel fear thinking they may have cancer and this panic can actually make the illness worse.
 Awareness in the face of any illness or condition is a big step for your health, so don’t let the opportunity pass you by.

 Healthy juices for irritated bowels

-Blend or juice two apples until liquid and then add a tablespoon of wheat bran.
+Blend or juice two apples until liquid add a tablespoon of wheat bran.
 Drink immediately and repeat three times per week.